alshuriga/patrick-botman/README.md

-**In order to make it work, you have to and the next environment variables:**
+**In order to make it work, you have to configure environment variables:**

  - BotConfiguration.BotToken - *your telegram bot token*
  - BotConfiguration.HostAddress - *Webhook address (basically your app address)*